EU could block more vaccine exports, von der Leyen warns | DW | 08.03.2021

 Von der Leyen's comments come after Italy asked the European Commission, the EU's executive body, to block 250,000 doses of the AstraZeneca vaccine from being shipped to Australia last week.

-Vobn der Leyen said officials could these powers again to keep jabs in the bloc.
+Von der Leyen said officials could use these powers again to keep jabs in the bloc.

 ''That was not a one-off," von der Leyen said.